thetombomb91/nextjs-blog/posts/converting-wordpress-to-nextjs.md

 [Next.js: Build Times & Incremental Static Regeneration to the Rescue](https://thetombomb.com/posts/nextjs-build-times-and-incremental-static-regeneration)

-This was a big change coming from Wordpress where I could publish a post and it would be live instantly.
+This was a big change coming from WordPress where I could publish a post and it would be live instantly.
 Granted my small blog takes just over a minute to build and publish, but this is a 50 page blog.
 Generating thousands of product pages for an e-commerce site could take quite a while.

 But those benefits I mentioned above could make it worth it.
 Taking the extra time building your pages ahead of time gives you that near instant delivery when a user visits your site.
 It's all about tradeoffs.